 Schistosomiasis gets the nickname “snail fever” from freshwater snails carrying the disease.
 Children can be highly susceptible to the disease when they swim and fish in infested waters.
 Snail fever has spread in a lot of poor areas in Africa because of migrations and population movements, but the World Health Organization has worked to spread awareness and treat infections.
-The WHO even implemented campaigns to distribute praziquantel which can be a large-scale treatment of schistosomiasis.
+The WHO even implemented campaigns to distribute praziquantel, which can be a large-scale treatment of schistosomiasis.

 Ascariasis (Roundworm Infection)

-Trachoma is another eye disease that is a lot more severe than River Blindness.
+Trachoma is another eye disease that is much more severe than River Blindness.
 It is one of the most infectious causes of blindness and affects about 1.9 million people.
-Trachoma is either spread through physical contact with the eye and or nose discharge from other people.
+Trachoma is either spread through physical contact with the eye or nose discharge from other people.
 Fleets of flies have been known to carry the disease as well.
 This neglected tropical disease mostly affects women and young children in poor rural areas in Africa and Asia.
 The World Health Assembly has adopted Resolution WHA51.11 which is geared towards eliminating the disease by 2020.

 With continued intervention from governments, NGOs and corporations, these neglected tropical diseases can be effectively targeted and eliminated, ensuring lives of enhanced productivity and prosperity for millions of people around the world.